 There are four breweries each producing cask conditioned ale within our branch area.
 Ayr Brewing Company in Ayr, Arran Brewery in Brodick, Portpatrick Brewery near Portpatrick and Five Kingdoms in the Isle of Whithorn.

-Over the years we have developed a range of activities beyond running the beer festival, producing the magazine and surveying pubs for the Good Beer Guide.
-These include festive pub crawls;, day trips to breweries such as Loch Lomond, Black Metal and Knops; combined survey and social trips to Arran and Galloway
+Over the years, we have developed a range of activities beyond running the beer festival, producing the magazine and surveying pubs for the Good Beer Guide.
+These include festive pub crawls; day trips to breweries; combined survey and social trips to Arran and Galloway

 We have also established four area social groups in North, South and East Ayrshire as well as Wigtownshire which has greatly increased social activities within the branch, introduced a good number of new members and increased activation amongst members.